Over 2 decades of insights, frameworks, and systems distilled into 6 weeks of intense learning and practice

-Sam a leading voice in the field of behavioral science, host of the award-winning Behavioral Design Podcast with Duke University's Center for Advanced Hindsight, and author of Nudging in Practice – How Organizations Can Make It Easy to Do the Right Thing.
+Sam a leading voice in the field of behavioral science, founder of the award-winning Habit Weekly content platform, host of the Behavioral Design Podcast, and co-author of Nudging in Practice – How Organizations Can Make It Easy to Do the Right Thing.

 Previously, Sam served as Chief Behavioral Officer (CBO) for Nordic Wellth, collaborated on the behavior design team at Beteendelabbet, and was keynote speaker at events like Nudging for Healthcare, GamifyUs Conference, and DesignOps Global.
 Sam has appeared on podcasts like It's all a Bunch of BS, Behavioral Grooves, and Real World Behavioural Science.